DimPap99/Kaggle-Match-Scraper/README.md

-# Kaggle-Match-Downloader
+# Kaggle-Match-Scraper
-A simple python3 script to scrape matches of various Kaggle competitions.
+A simple python3 script to scrape match results of various Kaggle competitions.